tomhallmain/dev_scripts/README.md

 `ds:jn`

 Join on multi-key sets or perform full merges of data.
+Runs ds:fit on output if to a terminal.

     $ for i in /tmp/jn_a /tmp/jn_b; do echo $i; cat $i; done /tmp/jn_a